 If a flying contest is offered, this is mentioned in the invitation including information on the aircraft type and speed to be used.
 Any vital information/instruction concerning flying as a navigator on the aircraft type must also be included (e.g. if personal equipment needs to be provided by the participants).

-Every country decides which of its participants take part in the flying contest.
 A maximum of four participants per nation are allowed in the planning and preparation phase.